-- 100. The undertaking may disclose the status of incidents and/or complaints and actions taken with reference to the following:
+- 105. In addition, the undertaking may disclose the status of incidents and/or complaints and actions taken with reference to the following:

 - (a) incidents reviewed by the undertaking;

 - (b) remediation plans being implemented;

 - (c) remediation plans that have been implemented, with results reviewed through routine internal management review processes; and

 - (d) incidents no longer subject to action.